TinaGrigorova/baby_growth/README.md

 ## FEATURES LEFT TO IMPLEMENT

 * Мore information and sections to be added to the web page.
-* To be added one more page which will include information about baby growth from six months to oen year.
+* To be added one more page which will include information about baby growth from six months to one year.

 ### TYPOGRAPHY

-### IMAGERY
+* Sans-Serif is the main font used in th website.

 ---
 ## USED TECHNOLOGIES